 Kehelland Village School is an Operation Encompass School.

-Operation Encompass is the reporting to schools, prior to the start of the next school day, when a child or young person has exposed to or involved in, any domestic incident.
+Operation Encompass is the reporting to schools, prior to the start of the next school day, when a child or young person has been exposed to or involved in, any domestic incident.

 Operation Encompass ensures that a member of the school staff, known as a Key Adult, is trained to allow them to liaise with the police and to use the information that has been shared in confidence.
 This enables us to make provision for possible difficulties experienced by children, or their families, who have been involved in or exposed to, a domestic abuse incident.

-Our Key Adult is Joanna Harvey
+Our Key Adult is Kyra Orchard

 Parents and carers often share concerns about their own computer skills or a limited understanding of the online environment.
 Some believe that their children know more about the internet and technology than they do, and this can sometimes be a difficult issue to overcome.
 It is therefore important to remember that online safety is more about parenting and communication skills than technology.